quantumomics/Beauty/README.md

 7. Beauty is an expressions of magnetism for beauty of others.

+8. Beauty is a personality related expression to govern intelligence and gravity.

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.